-The school counsellors support students holistically.
+The Head of Counselling supports students holistically.
 They work collaboratively with teachers and the administration team to foster a culture of care and ensure equitable access to all enrolled.
 Services range from individualised, small group to whole school programs that promote a safe and supportive environment through a focus on, mental, physical and emotional well-being.